 Not every mom likes walking around with a diaper bag that looks like, well, a diaper bag.
-The Rosie Pope Tote is a match made in heaven for the stylish mom who loves fashion, but needs function.
+The Freshly Picked Classic Bag is a match made in heaven for the stylish mom who loves fashion, but needs function.

-This is the diaper bag I carry!
-It’s the perfect size to fit exactly all of the baby essentials- a very budget-friendly, yet stylish bag.
+This bag has 4.8 stars and over 25,000 ratings!
+And after much research, I decided this was the bag for me!
+It’s the perfect size to fit exactly all of the baby essentials AND things for my older kids- a very budget-friendly, yet stylish bag.

-Splurge: Ergobaby™ Four-Position 360 Cool Air Baby Carrier
+Splurge: Ergobaby™ Omni 360 Cool Air Mesh Multi-Position Baby Carrier

-A favorite of both moms and dads, the Ergo 360 provides a variety of ways to carry your precious baby, so you can carry on with your day!
+A favorite of both moms and dads, the Ergobaby Omni 360 features a breathable mesh panel for airflow, grows with your child (up to 48 months old) and provides four ways to carry your precious baby, so you can carry on with your day!

 Save: Infantino Flip 4-in-1 Convertible Carrier

-With its adjustable seat, the Infantino Flip carrier is perfect for your infant or your toddler.
+With its adjustable seat and 4 ergonomic ways to carry your child, the Infantino Flip carrier is perfect for your infant or your toddler.
 With rave reviews from parents, it’s a great affordable choice.

 I don’t know about you, but after my kids use a bib for a few months, they’re covered in impossible-to-get-out stains and “battle scars.”
 New bibs were a must for each of my babies!